SoIN’s holiday guide for food, drinks and entertainment

 Make ‘Em Laugh and Sing

 Derby Dinner Playhouse is entering their 45th year.
 Having opened in 1974, Derby Dinner has brought many fun theatrical productions to Southern Indiana and Kentucky audiences alike.
-Derby Dinner continues its holiday tradition with two treats: A Velveteen Rabbit Christmas and Irvin Berlin’s Holiday Inn.
+Derby Dinner continues its holiday tradition with two treats: Elf; The Musical and Christmas in Candyland.

 One of the newer theatres in the region, TheatreWorks puts a special emphasis on offering theater experience for young people and helping the region’s talent and technicians find opportunities to use their crafts.

 This year TheatreWorks is bringing the Christmas Madrigal and Feast to its stage.
-For a three-day-only performance from Dec.
-5 - 8, guests will be treated as royal guests and get to experience the joys of holiday music and festivities.
+For an eight-day-only performance from Dec.
+4 - 7 and Dec.
+11 - 14, guests will be treated as royal guests and get to experience the joys of holiday music and festivities.

 In SoIN, there’s no reason not to have a blast with family who visits for the holiday.
 Find your flavor and jump into the holiday fun!